 La Madeleine Quiche Lorraine makes for a delicious lunch or even a hearty breakfast.
 If you aren’t lucky enough to live near one of these fine restaurants, you can make a quiche just they do.

-You can make a flavorful quiche at home, a quiche isn't that hard to make.
+You can make a flavorful quiche at home, a quiche isn’t that hard to make.
 You can make a flavorful quiche at home.
 This recipe is made with simple wholesome ingredients.
 You will need butter, flour, salt, eggs, cream, seasonings, bacon, ham, and cheese.
+Who doesn’t love a recipe when the ingredients are easy to find

-Their quiche is served in individual pans, you can find pans like they have on Amazon, if you don't want to make individual quiches, I recommend using a 10-inch bakery ring to make your quiche in.
+Their quiche is served in individual pans, you can find pans as they have on Amazon, if you don’t want to make individual quiches, I recommend using a 10-inch bakery ring to make your quiche in.
 Using a pie pan for quiche often means that that you sacrifice the height of a quiche, a nice tall quiche means that you can enjoy the delicious tender egg custard in all of its glory.

 The directions for the crust are in grams.
 When I went to culinary school I finally learned how to make a suitable pie crust.
 By weighing your ingredients you will have the perfect crust every single time.
 To be honest, before I began to use a scale to make a pie crust, mine always turned out dreadfully.
+Kitchen scales are inexpensive, and the results will amaze you!

 When you make the quiches you can place them into either the individual pans or the larger ring.
 The ring does not have a bottom.
 You will blind bake the crust.
 This means you will partially cook it before adding in the custard.
 This will give you a fully cooked crust that will be flaky.
 You can use either pie weights, or you may want to simply prick the crust a bit before baking so it doesn’t rise up.
 If you don’t perform the blind bake the pie crust may not cook thoroughly.